Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 Executed by Contact Singapore, the GIP, aimed at entrepreneurs, investors, and businessmen, facilitates the establishment and running of businesses in Singapore.

-The GIC will grant qualifying international investors who desire to propel their businesses and investment growth from Singapore Permanent Residency and assist in a variety of immigration processes to facilitate their stay in Singapore.
+The GIP will grant qualifying international investors who desire to propel their businesses and investment growth from Singapore Permanent Residency and assist in a variety of immigration processes to facilitate their stay in Singapore.
 However, one has to possess a considerable business background and a successful entrepreneurial track record to be eligible.

 Favorable Factors for Foreign Investors